KorfLab/imeter/README.md

 	AT3G02220.1     753     870     -       331     309     542     2861    2968    2       504     340     839     48      503     GTACTTGTACCTTGAAGACAGTCTTTCTTCTACTTATGCTAGATGCTGGTTTCCTTAAGAGTGGGTTTAGTAGACAAGATATTAAACTAATCTTGAGGTAATTATTCGTTTCTCGCAG
 	AT3G02220.1     565     688     -       283     249     571     2568    2308    5       471     374     697     25      265     GTTAGTGTTTTCTTTCTTTGCTTTTGTTCTCGTACTTTCTTGGCTAATTAGAGTGTATAGATCAGTATCTTGTTTTATAAGTTGATGTGTTATGGTATTGAAATGGGTATGAAACTGATAACAG

+## Notes ##

++ Leaf tissue is where the original experiments were done
++ Don't forget to count both strands
++ Deal with alternative isoforms
++ Some sequences with degenerate symbols (e.g. Y)